San Francisco: Neighborhoods

 San Francisco Chinatown, the oldest in North America and one of the world's largest.

 North of the Western Addition is Pacific Heights, an affluent neighborhood that features the homes built by wealthy San Franciscans in the wake of the 1906 earthquake.
 Directly north of Pacific Heights facing the waterfront is the Marina, a neighborhood popular with young professionals that was largely built on reclaimed land from the Bay.

 In the southeast quadrant of the city is the Mission District—populated in the 19th century by Californios and working-class immigrants from Germany, Ireland, Italy, and Scandinavia.
 In the 1910s, a wave of Central American immigrants settled in the Mission and, in the 1950s, immigrants from Mexico began to predominate.
-In recent years, gentrification has changed the demographics of parts of the Mission from Latino, to twenty-something professionals.
-Noe Valley to the southwest and Bernal Heights to the south are both increasingly popular among young families with children.
+In recent years, gentrification has changed the demographics of parts of the Mission from Latino to twenty-something professionals.
+Noe Valley to the southwest and Bernal Heights to the south have become increasingly popular among young families with children.

 East of the Mission is the Potrero Hill neighborhood, a mostly residential neighborhood that features sweeping views of downtown San Francisco.
 West of the Mission, the area historically known as Eureka Valley, now popularly called the Castro, was once a working-class Scandinavian and Irish area.
 It has become North America's first gay village, and is now the center of gay life in the city.

 Located near the city's southern border, the Excelsior District is one of the most ethnically diverse neighborhoods in San Francisco.
 The Bayview-Hunters Point in the far southeast corner of the city is one of the poorest neighborhoods, though the area has been the focus of several revitalizing and urban renewal projects.